Coconut palms, golden sand beaches, turquoise waters and…feral pigs?

 Indeed, other than land development, feral pigs are considered to be the largest precursor to deforestation—even more so than other exploitative species like mongooses, feral goats, birds, and sheep.

 Efforts to eradicate wild swine have been in place since the early 1900s, rendering the Polynesian pig one of the few local animals that hunters are encouraged to capture.

 Contemporary local hunters use what they deem a “hog call,” in which a tube with a reed creates a soft grunt; this is then followed by smacking the lips—a chomping noise that attracts the ever-ravenous pig to the area.
 In an effort of monumental proportions, 170,000 feral pigs were killed statewide between 1900 and 1958, and Haleakala National Park has spent an estimated $5 million on protecting its gems from the pua’a.

-Hawaii isn’t alone in the feral pig dilemma: Australia considers them the biggest threat to their local agriculture, which Captain Cook introduced to the Land Down Under in 1777.
+Hawaii isn’t alone in the feral pig dilemma: Australia considers them the biggest threat to their local agriculture.

 And while local predators like bobcats and coyotes in California and Arizona may go after piglets, they don’t stand a chance of competing with mature boars—which can grow up to three times larger.